Degree spectra of analytic complete equivalence relations: Elementary bi-embeddability is analytic complete

 \subsection{Graphs are complete for elementary embeddability}

 We will show that for every class of structures \(\mathfrak K\), there is a computable reduction \(\eemb_\mathfrak K\ra \eemb_\mf G\).

 The result we are going to prove appeared in \cite{rossegger2018}.
-There, a proof sketch was given that shows that it preserves elementary bi-embeddability spectra.
-We will give a full proof here.
-We note that the coding used in the reduction is not new but was already used in \cite{andrews2015} to show that graphs are universal for theory spectra.
-Let us first describe the coding.
+There, a proof sketch of the fact that the reduction preserves elementary bi-embeddability spectra was given.
+We will give a full proof of this fact in~\cref{sec:degreespectra}.
+Note that the coding used in the reduction is not new but was already used in \cite{andrews2015} to show that graphs are universal for theory spectra.
+Let us first describe this coding.

-We may assume without loss of generality that \(\mf K\) is a class of structures in relational language $\mc L=R_0,R_1,\dots$ where each \(R_i\) has arity \(i\).
+We may assume without loss of generality that \(\mf K\) is a class of structures in relational language $\mc L=(R_1,\dots)$ where each \(R_i\) has arity \(i\).
 Given \(\A\in \mf K\), the graph \(g(\A)\) has three vertices \(a\), \(b\), \(c\) where to \(a\) we connect the unique \(3\)-cycle in the graph, to \(b\) the unique \(5\)-cycle, and to \(c\) the unique \(7\)-cycle.
 For each element \(x\in A\) we add a vertex \(v_x\) and an edge \(a\edge v_x\).
 For every \(i\) tuple \(x_1,\dots, x_i\in A\) we add chains of length \(i+k\) for every \(k\), \(1\leq k \leq i\) with common last elements \(y\).
 We add an edge \(v_{x_k}\edge y_1\) only if \(y_1\) is the first element of the chain of length of \(i+k\).
 If \(\A\models R_i(x_1,\dots,x_i)\) we add an edge \(y\edge b\) and otherwise add an edge \(y\edge c\).
 This finishes the construction.
 See \cref{fig:redugraphs} for an example.